jhuapl-boss/boss-manage/lib/stepfunctions/StepFunctionDSL.md

 * `heatbeat`: Number of seconds before the task times out if no heartbeat has been received from the task.
 Needs to be less than the `timeout` value.
 * `retry`: If the given error(s) were encountered, rerun the state
-  - error(s): A single string, array of strings, or empty array of errors to match against.
+  - `error(s)`: A single string, array of strings, or empty array of errors to match against.
 An empty array matches against all errors.
-  - retry interval: Number of seconds to wait before the first retry
+  - `retry interval`: Number of seconds to wait before the first retry
-  - max attempts: Number of retries to attempt before passing errors to `catch` modifiers.
+  - `max attempts`: Number of retries to attempt before passing errors to `catch` modifiers.
 Zero (0) is a valid value, meaning don't retry.
-  - backoff rate: The multipler that increases the `retry interval` on each attempt
+  - `backoff rate`: The multipler that increases the `retry interval` on each attempt
 * 'catch': If the given error(s) were encountered and not handled by a `retry` then execute the given states.
 If the states in the catch block don't terminate, then execution will continue on the next valid state.